markuszoeller/markuszoeller.github.io/posts/2017/10/13/book-phoenix-project.rst

 I try to become better in this area.

 This also doesn't stop at the handoffs between developers and operators.
 There are a lot of earlier stages were *work* gets released.
-Be it
+Be it:

 * a market analysis to justify development effort
 * a requirements engineering document